forfin/module-linenotify/README.md

 ## Installation
 \* = in production please use the `--keep-generated` option

+### Type 0: Use from this repository directly

+ - Install the module composer by running `composer require forfin/module-linenotify`
+ - enable the module by running `php bin/magento module:enable Forfin_LINENotify`
+ - apply database updates by running `php bin/magento setup:upgrade`\*
+ - Flush the cache by running `php bin/magento cache:flush`

 ### Type 1: Zip file

  - Unzip the zip file in `app/code/Forfin`